-In the event of a compliance failure, use the Remediate function to apply the host profile settings onto the host.
-This action changes all Host Profile managed parameters to the values contained in the profile attached to the host.
+If there is a compliance failure, use the remediate option to apply the host profile settings to the host.
+This action changes all host profile parameters to the values defined in the host profile that is attached to the host.

-Verify that the profile is attached to the host.
+Verify that a host profile is attached to the host.

 - Right-click the host profile and select Remediate.

-Certain Host Profile policy configurations require that the host be rebooted after remediation.
-In those cases, you are prompted to place the host into maintenance mode.
+Note: Certain Host Profile policy configurations require that the host is rebooted after remediation.
+In such cases, you are prompted to place the host into maintenance mode.
 You might be required to place hosts into maintenance mode before remediation.
-Hosts that are in a fully-automated DRS cluster are placed into maintenance mode at remediation.
-For other cases, the remediation process stops if the host is not placed into maintenance mode when it is needed to remediate a host.
+Hosts that are in a fully automated DRS cluster are placed into maintenance mode during remediation.
+Alternatively, if the host is not placed into maintenance mode when required, the remediation process stops.

-- Select the host or hosts you want to remediate with the host profile.
+- Select the hosts you want to remediate against the host profile.

-The host profile will be applied to each host that you select.
+The host profile is applied to each host that you select.

-- Enter the host customizations to specify host properties or browse to import a host customization file.
+- (Optional) To specify host properties, enter your host customizations or import a host customization file.